YaoJGalteland/risc0/examples/chacha20/README.md

 # ChaCha20 Encryption Example

 This example demonstrates how to verify a ciphertext that has been encrypted using the ChaCha20 encryption algorithm within the zkVM.
-The prover proves that they possess knowledge of the plaintext message and the encryption key used to produce the ChaCha20 ciphertext.
+The prover proves that it has knowledge of the plaintext message and the encryption key used to produce the ChaCha20 ciphertext.

 ## Quick Start